J-jakovljevic/React-udemy/README.md

 <ins>How to know when to use ref or useState?</ins> - Refs are better when we need a value just once - when the form is submitted (bcs updating value with every keystroke is overkill); useState is better when we need the value on every keystroke for instant validation and if we need to reset the entered input

-<ins>Redux</ins> - better than contex; components are subscribed to central data and get the latest update from central data.
+<ins>Redux</ins> - better than context; components are subscribed to central data and get the latest update from central data.
 They never directly manipulate the store data -> we use reducer function for that ( != useReducer() ).
 We should never change the existing state, instead we should override it by returning a new state object.

 <ins>Provider</ins> is used to connect app with redux store -> for that we need to provide that store to react app.
 Access to redux will have only components that are wrapped with *Provider*.